ENS.2010.1 | 7′

-Soprano, Flute, English Horn, Bb Clarinet, Bassoon, 2 Hand-Clappers, 2 Violas
+Soprano & Alto Flute, Cor Anglais, Clarinet, Bassoon, 2 Percussion/Speakers, 2 Violas

-Dear Man On Fire, belongs to a group of vocal works like Sky god girl and Amulet where fairly rudimentary musical and formal ideas are allowed to just go where they go, no furrowed brows allowed.
-No furrowed brows allowed – that’s a great sentence!
-The orchestration is for soprano with four richly textured woodwinds, two violas, and two hand-clappers, who also announce the title of each poem as it arrives.
+Dear Man On Fire, belongs to a group of vocal works like Sky god girl and Amulet where fairly rudimentary musical and formal ideas are allowed to just sort of go where they go according to basic underlying processes.
+The ensemble designed specially for this work includes a soprano, four richly textured low woodwinds, two violas, and two hand-clappers who also announce the title of each poem as it appears.

 Andrew Michael Robertsâ€™s wonderfully brief, lyrical poems are set over two textures alternating over the course of the piece: a sustained, flowing line and a more disjunct, chunky viola organum.
 These alternate with a repeating instrumental phrase that gradually mutates over the course of the piece.
 As this simple phrase loops around itself, it shifts continuously in relation to itself.
 At the beginning there is a seven-beat phrase, which then has its end lopped off to make six-beat, five-beat, and four-beat versions, each heard against each other with a different orchestration and harmonically shifting by one tone at each appearance, so that by the end the original melody has entirely burned away.